lauracarpaciu/Bank_Marketing/README.md

 Now, let's calculate some lag features for the clients of the bank.

 We'll look at the previous N clients, and we'll calculate the percentage of bal, dtion, edumar for those past N clients.

+Because data in the past might influence our prediction, we need for each of the dataframe rows to add columns reference to the past rows.
+This is because each of the row will serve as a training point, and if we want the prediction to take into account previous datapoints that's exactly what we should do add more columns.

+Data cleanup (again)
+Training our first model
+It is going to describe the features we want to use and the outcome we're trying to predict.

+Splitting the data in train and test data

+We're going to split our bank_features into a training and a testing dataset.
+We're going to be using the training data to fit our model, then we're going to use the testing data to evaluate its accuracy.

+Model Evaluation

+We can now expose our trained model to the test dataset, and calculate performance metrics.

+Other parameters here:

+importance - This is the extractor function for variable importance measures as produced by randomForest. varImpPlot - Dotchart of variable importance as measured by a Random Forest

+predict.randomForest - Prediction of test data using random forest.

+Mean Absolute Error (MAE)- MAE measures the average magnitude of the errors in a set of predictions, without considering their direction.
+It’s the average over the test sample of the absolute differences between prediction and actual observation where all individual differences have equal weight.

+Root mean squared error (RMSE) - RMSE is a quadratic scoring rule that also measures the average magnitude of the error.
+It’s the square root of the average of squared differences between prediction and actual observation.